-the NZTA's TTM are certified will have their qualification registered on I database.
-There will be a small cost for the registration e who are registered will receive a certificate and warrant A6.4.1 Levels of The NZTA award ds the following qualifications: training Standard: • level 1 TC • level 1 STMS • level 2/3 STM • level 2/3 STM Special: • WCTL • TC Inspector.
+All persons who are certified will have their qualification registered on the NZTA's TTM database.
+There will be a small cost for the registration process.
+All those who are registered will receive a certificate and warrant card.
+A6.4.1 Levels of The NZTA award ds the following qualifications: training Standard: • level 1 TC • level 1 STMS • level 2/3 STMS-NP • level 2/3 STMS.
+Special: • KCTL • TC Inspector.
 A6.4.2 Refresher Qualification Lapse period and required action training requirements Level 1 TC, TC Inspector, Level 1 STMS and Level 2/3 STMS-NP These qualifications lapse three years after the date of the course assessment.
 Once lapsed, the holder is deemed out of date and can no longer fulfil a TTM role.
 Qualifications are renewed on successful completion of a refresher course.
 If the qualification has lapsed for over 12 months, the candidate will be required to successfully complete a full workshop for their lapsed level of qualification before being recertified.
-S Level 2/3 STMS This qualification is tied to the time frame for the STMS-NP.
+This qualification is tied to the time frame for the STMS-NP.
 They will lapse together and the STMS-NP must first be renewed as above.
-In addition the applicant is required to either: re-sit a practical field assessment, or submit a recognition of prior experience (ROPE) form to the NZTA's Senior Traffic and Safety Engineer (CoPTTM).
-ROPE This form must contain the details of six closures completed while the practicing STMS held their qualification.
+In addition, the applicant is required to either: re-sit a practical field assessment, or submit a recognition of prior experience (ROPE) form to the NZTA's Senior Traffic and Safety Engineer (CoPTTM).
+Note: Existing L2/3 STMS must complete a practical field assessment every other renewal ROPE This form must contain the details of six closures completed while the practising STMS held their qualification (including the on-site record for each closure).
 The six closures must be carried out in the nine months preceding submission of the ROPE application.
-Non-conformance Applicants who have received a non-conformance, or who have an unsatisfactory report may not be considered for ROPE.
-However, if a non-conformance report is followed by a 12 month period of satisfactory performance the ROPE may still be allowed.
+Mon-conformance Applicants who have received a non-conformance, or who have an unsatisfactory report from referees may not be considered for ROPE.
+However, if a non-conformance report is followed by a 12-month period of satisfactory performance the ROPE may still be allowed.

-A6.4.3 Summary of certification Certification Summary of pathway

-pathway Level 1 TC Prerequisite: No prerequisite

-Pass mark: 60%

-On job assessment: None

-Level 1 TC Inspector Prerequisite: No prerequisite

-Pass mark: 60%

-On job assessment: None

-Level 1 STMS Prerequisite: Hold TC (or TC Inspector) for one month

-Pass mark: 60% On-job assessment: None

-Level 2/3 STMS-NP Prerequisite: Level 1 STMS

-Pass mark: 60%

-On-job assessment: None

-Level 2/3 STMS Prerequisite: Level 2/3 STMS-NP

-On-job assessment: Yes

-A6.4.4 Details of Details of courses for each level of training may be obtained from:

-courses NZ Transport Agency

-National Office Private Bag 699 5

-Wellington 6141

-Phone: +64 4 89 94 6355

-Email: copttm.quals@nzta.govt.nz
+A6.4.3 Summary of certification pathway Certification Summary of pathway Level 1 TC Prerequisite: No prerequisite Pass mark: 60% On job assessment: None Level 1 TC Inspector Prerequisite: No prerequisite Pass mark: 60% On job assessment: None Level 1 STMS Prerequisite: Hold TC (or TC Inspector) for one month Pass mark: 60% On-job assessment: None Level 2/3 STMS-NP Prerequisite: Level 1 STMS Pass mark: 60% On-job assessment: None Level 2/3 STMS Prerequisite: Level 2/3 STMS-NP On-job assessment: Yes A6.4.4 Details of Details of courses for each level of training may be obtained from: courses NZ Transport Ag National Office Private Bag 6999 Wellington 6141 5 Ç Phone: +64 4 89 Email: copttm.g 94'6355 uals@nzta.govt.nz